 35 Women received their dead by resurrection.
 Others were tortured, not accepting their deliverance, that they might obtain a better resurrection.
 36 Others were tried by mocking and scourging, yes, moreover by bonds and imprisonment.

 37 They were stoned.
 They were sawed apart.
 They were tempted.
 They were slain with the sword.
 They went around in sheep skins and in goat skins, being destitute, afflicted, mistreated— 38 of whom the world was not worthy—wandering in deserts, mountains, caves, and the holes of the earth.

-39 All of these, having had testimony given to them through their faith, did not receive the promise, 40 God, having provided something better concerning us, so that apart from us they should not be made perfect.
+39 All of these, having had testimony given to them through their faith, did not receive what was promised.
+40 God had provided something better for us, so that they, without us, should not be made perfect.

 How Majestic are His Works

 I will give thanks to the Lord with my whole heart,